- Funding opportunities (SOM)

 - With your research mentor, develop a strategy for obtaining funding, a timeline for seeking funds, and the structure of your proposals.
 Arrange an in-house pre-review of your proposal prior its submission.

 - Your department/center research administrator can help develop required forms, the budget, and budget justification.
-The Office for Research has developed “boilerplate” descriptions of resources such as core facilities and computer network capabilities.
-Also see “Materials for the development of grant proposals” on that page.
+You can request descriptions of core facilities from core directors.

 - The Health Sciences Library provides expertise in searching the scientific literature, production of graphics, interlibrary loan, etc.